InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/relocating/index.rst

 *   Kubernetes config files for the source and destination clusters
 *   Access to the production AWX server
 *   An AWS S3 bucket
-*   The Ansible Vault secret for the sensitive stack parameters that are encrypted within the `dls-fragalysis-stack-kubernetes`_ repository
+*   The Ansible Vault secret for the ``roles/fragalysis-stack/vars/sensitive.vault`` file that is encrypted in the `dls-fragalysis-stack-kubernetes`_ repository

 In order for the stack to operate it will need the following essential **core** and **infrastructure** components in the destination cluster: -